dotnet/AspNetCore.Docs/aspnet/conceptual-overview/understanding-aspnet5-apps.rst

 Application Startup
 -------------------

 ASP.NET 5 has decomposed its feature set into a variety of modules that can be individually added to a web app.
 This allows for lean web apps that do not import or bring in features they don't use.
 When your ASP.NET app starts, the ASP.NET runtime calls ``Configure`` in the ``Startup`` class.
 If you create a new ASP.NET web project using the Empty template, you will find that the *Startup.cs* file has only a couple lines of code.
 The default Web project’s ``Startup`` class wires up configuration, MVC, EF, Identity services, logging, routes, and more.
 It provides a good example for how to configure the services used by your ASP.NET app.
 There are three parts to the sample startup class: a constructor, ``ConfigureServices``, and ``Configure``.
-The ``Configure`` method is called after ``ConfigureServices`` and is used to configure middleware.
+The ``Configure`` method is called after ``ConfigureServices`` and is used to configure :doc:`/fundamentals/middleware`.

 The constructor specifies how configuration will be handled by the app.
 Configuration is a property of the ``Startup`` class and can be read from a variety of file formats as well as from environment variables.
-The default project template uses a ``ConfigurationBuilder`` to create a ``IConfiguration`` that loads *appsettings.json* and environment variables.
+The default project template uses a ``ConfigurationBuilder`` to create an `IConfiguration <https://github.com/aspnet/Configuration/blob/1.0.0-rc1/src/Microsoft.Extensions.Configuration.Abstractions/IConfiguration.cs>`_ instance that loads *appsettings.json* and environment variables.

 .. literalinclude:: /../common/samples/WebApplication1/src/WebApplication1/Startup.cs
     :language: c#
     :lines: 19-34
     :dedent: 8

+Learn more about :doc:`/fundamentals/configuration`.

 The ``ConfigureServices`` method is used to specify which services are available to the app.
 The default template uses helper methods to add a variety of services used for EF, Identity, and MVC.
 This is also where you can add your own services, as we did above to expose the configuration as a service.
 The complete ``ConfigureServices`` method, including the call to add ``Configuration`` as a service, is shown here: